tony-aw/tinycodet/README.md

 ```

 Another fun string operator is `x %ss%  s`.
 This essentially splits
-character vector `x` into vector containing only individual characters;
+character vector `x` into a vector containing only individual
-then this vector is subsetted by the number given in `s`.
-Honestly, I do
+characters; then this vector is subsetted by the number given in `s`.
-not think one would need this often, but it can be handy sometimes.
-For
+Honestly, I do not think one would need this often, but it can be handy
-example:
+sometimes.
+For example:

 ``` r
 x <- "Tom Marvolo Riddle"